On the Same Page – A guide to managing money & conflict in relationships

 If your financial discussions become heated, take a time out and revisit them later.
 When it comes to money, you and your spouse may not always see eye to eye.
 But with good communication and an understanding of each other’s beliefs and values, you can work together to realise your shared financial goals.

-We recently ran an event at Verve about Money Conversations and how to tackle conflict around money with our partners.
+When Verve Super ran a live event about Money Conversations and how to tackle conflict around money with our partners, these were the key takeaways.

-- Remember that you are a team, and your values are equally important to your partner.
-Getting on the same page with another person about your finances requires a team approach, making a plan for your individual and joint priorities and goals.
+• Remember that you are a team, and your values are equally important to your partner.
+Getting on the same page with another person about your finances requires a team approach towards making a plan for your individual and joint priorities and goals.

 If you and your partner find yourself in regular money conflict, then one helpful communication tool you could try is nonviolent communication.
 This is a helpful communication framework that can be used to help diffuse a situation and better communicate.